WordPerfect for DOS Updated | Site Map | Search | Troubleshooting Guide | Feedback | Voluntary Contributions | FAQ

 A. You, and you alone, caused the damage, because you insisted on performing steps that I never told you to perform.
 My instructions don't imply anything.
 They tell you exactly what you need to do - no more, no less.
 Next time, please follow the instructions exactly.

 Q. Some of your instructions are simple, straightforward, and really, um, boring.
 They're, like, linear.
 Those linear kinds of thing, like, don't fit my clever, like, holistic personality, so I did something complicated and, um, like, original instead.
 Now nothing works.
-I can't, like, remember exactly which clever things I did, but I'm sure you can, like, help me sort it all out.
+I can't, you know, like, remember exactly which clever things I did, but I'm sure you can, like, help me sort it all out.

 A. Please go back and follow the instructions, no matter how boring and linear they may appear.